leonardt/fault/tutorial/README.md

 <!-- tocstop -->

-# Testing Hardware Circuits using Fault
+# Section 1: Testing Hardware Circuits using Fault
 This section provides an introduction to using the `fault` system to meta-program hardware test generators.